Zero/Sum – Sean Kearney

 • I infused the game with even more love and happiness!
 (By that I mean I fixed some bugs)!

-Yes this is a game you should let your kids play!!!
+Yes this is a game you should let your kids play.

 We dont like math, but we love this game.
 It looks deceptively simple.
 The sounds in a game are important to us and the skidding and clunk sounds make us happy.
 The reward for winning ten founds another chapter of the super corny, funny movie.
-We do need a faq (I want to know how to get three stars) and please let us buy hints.
+We do need a faq (we want to know how to get three stars) and please let us buy hints.
 Zero Sum would be perfect for teaching kids about negative numbers.
 Although, they would probably do better than us lol.
 Reading other reviews, we appreciate the customer service.
 Thanks for such a cool game, Squeezebox.
 Im really glad you were featured.
 03/20/19.

 Personally we hate timed things.
 We just want to work through it and get 3 stars.
 We thought that was this game, then we get to the timed part – which wasnt in the tutorial.
 Ugh.
 Not for us.
 Great idea and game but ultimately not for us.